bingyuac/quagga/README.md

 - [ ] Review usage of `vsplit` and `hsplit` (python code instead of c)
 - [x] check `.data` usage in the CpuMatrix probably one should replace `data` assignment with `[...]=` assignment
 - [ ] check that one need to have fortran array order in `CpuMatrix`
+- [ ] Split DenseBlock into nonlinearity block and dense block